markoneill/ssa-daemon/docs/admin-documentation.md

 The config file must be made in the .cfg format.
 Details of the format can be found [here](https://hyperrealm.github.io/libconfig/libconfig_manual.html#Configuration-Files)

-## Administator Settings
+## Administrator Settings
 (taken from config.c in ssa-daemon):

 You must create a default profile, and then can make application specific profiles.
 - Default - the settings used on default when using any application not listed in a specific profiles
-- Profiles - profiles set specificastion deviations from default policy for a given app path
+- Profiles - profiles set specification deviations from default policy for a given app path

 1. Application - the path to the app
 2. MinProtocol - the minimum TLS protocol version that can be used.
 If lower connections are used, then the connection will not go through.
 We don't allow SSL version because they are all vulnerable anyways.